guapolo/backend-challenge/README.md

 ## Documentation

-### API Docs
+## Important Notes

+- I used Bitly instead of Google Shortener (the services is deprecated since 2018).
+An API key is provided in the credentials file to be used while reviewing the app.
+- The API conforms to the JSON API spec.
-To generate the API documentation run `rake docs:generate`.
+- Generating the docs will allow you to copy-paste cURL commands with a valid JWT.
+To generate the API documentation run `bin/rails docs:generate`.
 The documentation can be found in [docs/api/index.html](docs/api/index.html).
 To browse the documentation, type `open docs/api/index.html` after generating it.

-API docs are created with the help of the [rspec_api_documentation](https://github.com/zipmark/rspec_api_documentation) gem.

-## Notes

-- I used Bitly instead of Google Shortener (the services is deprecated since 2018).
-An API key is provided in the credentials file to be used while reviewing the app.
+- The requirements listed below have specs, the presentation ("views") are JSON documents since the project is a JSON API.

 ---